MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 Extend the functionality of your apps by performing these tasks:

-- Manage entities, option sets, and data integration in [Dataverse](../data-platform/data-platform-intro.md).
+- Manage tables, choices, and data integration in [Dataverse](../data-platform/data-platform-intro.md).
 - Configure business logic in [Power Automate](/flow/getting-started).
 - Author, package, and maintain [solutions](../../developer/data-platform/introduction-solutions.md).